innobyte/debops/docs/ansible/roles/debops.influxdb/defaults-detailed.rst

 ``grants``
   Privileges to grant to this user.
 Takes a list of dicts containing the ``database`` and ``privilege`` keys.
   If this argument is not provided, the current grants will be left alone.
 If an empty list is provided, all grants for the user will be removed.
+It is added in 2.8.

 ``hostname``
   The hostname or IP address on which InfluxDB server is listening.